Ken Nwadiogbu: Style of art

-Journey Mercies
+Journey Mercies (2022)

-As the UK recently announced in a dramatic statement the outsourcing of asylum seekers to Rwanda for processing, migration took the light once again as a serious, and challenging matter of concern on the global stage.
+As the UK announced in 2022 in a dramatic statement the outsourcing of asylum seekers to Rwanda for processing, migration took the light once again as a serious, and challenging matter of concern on the global stage.
 Nwadiogbu's most recent work critically addresses this sensitive subject, inviting us to embrace new perspectives.
 Using personified cardboard boxes as vivid metaphors of black migrants, he plays around with the parcels' disposable nature, underlining the dehumanisation process at work in the migration politics.
 Like boxes, black bodies used to be stacked up in ships and traded oversea.
 A paradox Nwadiogbu interrogates in his installation "Journey Mercies", in dramatic staging, and collective play-out.

 Journey Mercies is a three-dimensional visual metaphor for these migratory souls.
 Painted in vibrant colours, the boxes combine in a way that references traditional African woven fabrics, commenting on the richness and the strength of this culture on the move.

 The title of the project references the Nigerian custom of prayers said on behalf of someone who is about to undertake a long journey.
 The expression has its origins in the late 19th century when it referred to the prayers for missionaries who were travelling to remote parts of the world.
 For the artist, the phrase is something that sums up his experience of travelling, something that comes with a sense of trepidation but that is also tinged with hope and excitement.